Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 The tour continues to the Polque Hot Springs.
 Enjoy a bath in the natural thermal waters contrasting with the cool crisp air.
 It’s a singularly relaxing experience!

-Just a few meters from the hot springs, you’ll enjoy lunch with your group.
+Just a few feet from the hot springs, you’ll enjoy lunch with your group.
 Take in the panoramic views of the surrounding landscape while you chow down and socialize before moving on to Sol de La Mañana Geyser Field.
-Full of fumaroles and small geysers, it’s sure to intrigue your adventurous spirit.
+Full of smoke vents and small geysers, it’s sure to intrigue your adventurous spirit.

 Red Lagoon